 EU Settlement Scheme (EUSS) Support

 As a result of Brexit, all EU, EEA and EFTA citizens and their families living in the UK will need to confirm their immigration status if they wish to continue living and working in the UK.
 If you do not apply, you lose the right to work in the UK, use the NHS for free, enrol in education and access benefits.
 You can find translated information booklets on how to apply below.

 To do this, they need to apply for the European Union Settlement Scheme (EUSS).
 Successful applicants will gain either settled or pre-settled status.
 The current deadline to apply to the scheme is 30 June 2021, but Europia would recommend that EU Citizens contact an appropriate agency as soon as possible.
 The sooner the application is made, the sooner EU Citizens can confirm their right to stay.

-Europia will be posting information about how to apply for EUSS across their social media channels, and will be signposting to additional support services offered by Citizens Advice Bury & Bolton.
+Europia will be posting information about how to apply for EUSS across their social media channels, and will be signposting to additional support services offered.
 Keep an eye out here for further details on our Facebook and Twitter pages.
 You can also subscribe to our newsletter here